Sarah-Bue/lonely-galaxy/README.md

 **Get in touch**

 ![Get in Touch Image](assets/readme-files/bookings-getintouch.png)
-- This section displays Lonely Planet's physical address and contact information based on the planet the client is accessing the website from.
+- This section displays Lonely Planet's physical address and contact information based on the planet clients are accessing the website from.

 ### 404 Page
 ![404 Page](assets/readme-files/404-desktop.png)